alexlee2000/storytelling_with_data/README.md

 # storytelling_with_data

 This repo is to store my personal notes for "Storytelling with data - Cole nussbaumer Knaflic".
+I recommend obtaining the book and reading it for yourself as these notes are just a summary of what I personally found interesting/important to me.

 ## Contents